kumarpurbey-gif/Performance-Analyzer/README.md

     *   In the root of the project directory, you'll need to make your API key available as an environment variable.
 The specific method depends on how you serve the files.
 The application code will access it via `process.env.API_KEY`.

 3.  **Run the Application**
-    This project is set up to run directly in the browser without a complex build step.
-You just need to serve the files from a local web server.
+    Because the project uses `.tsx` files, you just need to serve the project folder from a local web server.
 An easy way to do this is with the `serve` package.

-    *   If you don't have it, you can run it directly with `npx`:
+    *   If you don't have `serve` installed globally, you can run it directly using `npx`:
     ```bash
     npx serve
     ```
     *   This will start a local server.
 You can then open the provided URL (usually `http://localhost:3000`) in your browser to use the application.
+The in-browser transpiler will handle the rest.

 ---

-## How it Works
+## How the Test Works

 The application simulates the performance impact of an extension by running two tests for any given URL: